gjtorikian/html-pipeline/README.md

 framework for defining DOM based content filters and applying them to user provided content.

-This project was started at GitHub https://github.com/blog/1311-html-pipeline-chainable-content-filters.
+[This project was started at GitHub](https://github.com/blog/1311-html-pipeline-chainable-content-filters).
 While GitHub still uses a similar design and pattern for rendering content, this gem should be considered standalone and independent from GitHub.

 - [Installation](#installation)
 - [Usage](#usage)